 The Early-Warning System: a Ranger’s Perspective

-In this short video, Lion Ranger Patrol Leader explains how the Early-Warning System works to inform area farmers when collared lions are nearby.
+In this short video, Lion Ranger Patrol Leader Jendery Tsaneb explains how the Early-Warning System works to inform area farmers when collared lions are nearby.
 The Early-Warning System, pioneered to limit human-lion conflict in northwest Namibia, is integral to the work of the Lion Rangers and helping limit human-lion conflict in northwest Namibia.

 Thanks to WWF-Namibia for providing the filming and taking an interest in the program.